 But have no fear!
 You all have me to guide you on your own winter Wonderland of endless cruelty-free coats.
 Luckily, with the cruelty-free guide to cold-weather coats in tow, I’ll be your guide for which frocks deserve a “No” and which ones deserve a “Go.”

 By choosing to shop sans cruelty, you’ll be helping save the thousands of sheep who are mutilated every year in a process called “mulesing” in which chunks of skin and flesh are cut from the backsides of the sheep.
 Cows aren’t spared either.
 The leather industry is one of the most abhorrent industries, with most leather coming from developing countries, such as India, where animal welfare laws are virtually non-existent.

-Or this faux-leather moto jacket from Urban Outfitters:
+Or this faux-leather zip collar track jacket from Urban Outfitters: